Magrieta Snyman

 AUCHE 252 - Organic Chemistry II

-Continuation of AUCHE 250, again emphasizing a mechanist approach.
+Continuation of AUCHE 250, again emphasizing a mechanistic approach.
 The chemistry of alcohols, conjugated unsaturated systems, aromatic rings, carbonyl-containing compounds, organic reduction-oxidation reactions, and beta-dicarbonyl compounds will be discussed.
-Carbohydrate chemistry will be introduced as a way to explore many concepts in a biochemical context.
-Prerequisite: AUCHE 250.
+Nuclear Magnetic Resonance spectroscopy will be applied in both the lecture and the lab.
+Prerequisite: AUCHE 230 and AUCHE 250.